Geodesic clustering of zeros of Eisenstein series for congruence groups: Transcendence

 \subsection{General finiteness results}

 In this section, we will prove Theorem \ref{tran}.
 Recall that a \emph{CM-point} in $\Hh$ is a point belonging to some imaginary quadratic number field.
 We aim to use T.~Schneider's result that if both $z$ and $j(z)$ are algebraic, then $z$ is a CM-point.
-That $j(z)$ is algebraic for a zero $z$ of a given modular form will involve studying the nature of the Fourier coefficients at all cusps.
-In the specific case of Eisenstein series, these all lie in a cyclotomic field, whose Galois action permutes Eisenstein series.
-Then the theory of complex multiplication will allow us to show that if an Eisenstein series has an algebraic zero, then there is also an Eisenstein series with an algebraic zero of small modulus (based on an idea in \cite{Kohnen}).
+Algebraicity of $j(z)$ at a zero $z$ of a given modular form $f$ depends on the Fourier coefficients.
+For Eisenstein series, these all lie in a cyclotomic field, whose Galois action permutes Eisenstein series.
+The theory of complex multiplication will allow us to show that if an Eisenstein series has an algebraic zero, then there is also a (possibly different) Eisenstein series with an algebraic zero of small modulus (based on an idea in \cite{Kohnen}).

 \begin{proof}[Proof of Theorem \ref{tran}] Assume $E_{k,\Gamma}^{a,b}(z)=0$ for some algebraic $z \in \overline \Q$ and some $a,b,k$.
 By Proposition \ref{eisfour} (ii) we know that $ \widetilde E_{k,\Gamma}^{a,b} \in \Q(\zeta_N)[\![q_N]\!]$.